SolidOS/solidos/README.md

 You can also combine this with `cd workspaces/solid-ui ; npm run watch` so that you can combine edits in rdflib with edits in solid-ui, but if you're only editing rdflib, the `npm run watch` in `workspaces/rdflib` should be enough.

-### For anyone who likes builds or Git workflows or releases or deployments
+### For anyone who likes builds or GitHub CI or releases or deployments

 #### Builds

 SolidOS contains different repositories (mashlib, solid-logic, solid-ui, solid-panes...).
 Each repository contains a `packacge.json` with `scripts`.
 Most repos contains a `npm run build` which is used to build the project.

-#### Git workflows
+#### GitHub CI

-When you push or PR a change to a repo, usually a git workflow is activated and runs every time.
+When you push or PR a change to a repo, usually a git CI is activated and runs every time.
 An example is the [solid-panes workflow](https://github.com/solid/solid-panes/blob/main/.github/workflows/ci.yml).
-This workflow can contain instructions to test and build the repo on different Node versions.
-If upon push or PR, an instruction fails one should take care to fix it.
+This CI YML can contain instructions to test and build the repo on different Node versions.
+If upon push or PR, an instruction fails, one should take care to fix it.

 #### Testing & releasing a new SolidOS version